geraldebberink/energy-meter/README.md

 ============

-Load the sketch to your arduino.
+Load the sketch to your arduino. copy the file home_config.ini and edit the appropiate variables.
-Edit the appropiate variables in
-1. python/test.py
-2. python/create_images.py

 Arduino sketch